benroberts999/ampsci/README.md

  * An example that solves for H-like ions

-## hartree.x
+## hartreeFock.x

- * Solves Hartree potential (no exchange) for core + valence states
+ * Solves Hartree Fock potential for core + valence states
+ * Note: simplified version.
+Accuracy OK.
+Needs work.
+Bit slow.
  * Takes core configuration: Noble gas + extra. (comma separated, no spaces)
  * (As well as Noble gas, can use Zn,Cd,Hg)
  E.g.:
    * For Cs: 'Xe'
    * For Au: 'Xe,4f14,5d10'
    * For Tl: 'Xe,4f14,5d10,6s2' OR 'Hg'
- * Solves single-electron valence states in the Hartree potential of given core
+ * Can also solve single-electron valence states in the HF potential
  * Includes finite nuclear size (assumes spherical nucleus)
  * As of yet, does not write wavefunctions to disk
  * NOTE: Not 100% finished yet, still has some issues.
 Works well enough though